Fuliru people: Bafuliiru Chiefdom

 The Bembe and Buyu were both grouped in the Fizi Territory, which was further subdivided into five sectors, including Itombwe, Lulenge, Mutambala, Ndandja, and Tanganyika.
 Conversely, the Bafuliru Chiefdom borders Rwanda and Burundi through the Ruzizi Plain in the Uvira Territory.
 The sandy soil of the plain is suitable for growing crops such as groundnuts and cotton, with Luvungi, Lubarika, and Luberizi being particularly noteworthy areas for such cultivation.

 The Fuliru collectivity is situated in two distinct types of plateaus: the Middle Plateau and the High Plateau.
 The Middle Plateau spans between Luvungi and Mulenge, with the altitude gradually increasing from 100 m to 1800 meters.
 This plateau comprises several groupements and villages, including Namutiri, Ndolera, Bulaga, Langala, Bushokw, Bushuju, Butole, Lemera, Bwesho, Katala, Mulenge, and others.
 It is also a favorable environment for growing cassava, coffee, banana, beans and maize.
 The High Plateau, on the other hand, form a watershed between the tributaries of the Ulindi and the Elila rivers, as well as the torrents that flow into the Ruzizi River and Lake Tanganyika.
 The High Plateaus are characterized by a rugged landscape with steep slopes and elevations ranging from 1800 to 2700 meters.
 The main villages located on the High Plateaus include Kagongo, Kishusha, Mulobela, and Kashekezi.
 These villages are known for their cool climate and are suitable for the cultivation of crops such as Irish potatoes and beans.
 This plateau is mostly used for grazing cattle and is less populated compared to the Middle Plateau.

 Bafuliiru groupements (groupings)

 Bafuliiru Chiefdom is an officially recognized Decentralized Territorial Entity (Entité Territoriale Décentralisée, ETD) under the DRC's Constitution, adopted on 18 February 2006.
 The chiefdom operates under a dual system of governance that integrates traditional authority with decentralized administrative structures.
-At the head of the chiefdom is the Mwami (customary chief), who holds customary and statutory powers.
+At the head of the chiefdom is the Mwami (customary chief), who has customary and statutory powers.
 The Mwami is appointed according to local traditions and is supported by three Chief Aldermen (Notables), who assist in administrative responsibilities.
 Administratively, the chiefdom is divided into five groupements: Runingu, Itara-Luvungi, Lemera, Muhungu, and Kigoma.
 Each groupement is governed by a chef de groupement, appointed by the Mwami, and further subdivided into localités (villages), each headed by a chef de localité or chef de village, who serves as the local representative of the groupement chief.

 The Muhungu groupement consists of the following villages: